 Concentration of electrolyte: Determines the depth of shade

-If you want to know detail about these factors then click here:
+If you want to know details about these factors then click here:

 Reactive Dye Reaction